Nonprofit Website Accessibility: 6 Simple Steps to Make Your Website More Accessible

 Your nonprofit might feel the ethical pull to create an accessible website.
 You may also have a legal responsibility.
 Many nonprofit websites are subject to ADA or state accessibility laws.

 Both should matter.
 Neither should create paralysis.
-Here's the practical truth: you can take it step-by-step and improve your website accessibility over time with a clear goal and timeline.
+Here's the practical truth: you can take it step-by-step and improve your nonprofit website accessibility over time with a clear goal and timeline.
 Small wins compound.

 Here's how to start:

-1. Add alt text to your images
+2. Add alt text to your images

 Alt tags (alternative descriptions) are written copy that appear when an image fails to load.
 They're also an easy accessibility win.